gessinger-hj/gepard/README.md

 ```
 # What is new

-## New __FileReference__ class for JavaScript and Jave to simplify file-transfer.
+## New __FileContainer__ class for JavaScript and Java to simplify file-transfer.
-An instance of the __FileReference__ class may be inserted at any place inside the body of an Event.
+An instance of the __FileContainer__ class may be inserted at any place inside the body of an Event.
 <br/>
 If the client runs on the same machine as the broker only the full path-name of the file will be transferred.
 <br/>
 If the broker runs on a different machine the content of the file is read in as a byte-array and transferred as payload to the broker.
 <br/>
-If the broker detects a target on a different machine the file is read in and put into the event's body before sinding the data.
+If the broker detects a target on a different machine the file is read in and put into the event's body before sending the data.
 <br/>
 This is done on a per connection basis.